AssemblyScript/assemblyscript/README.md

 $> npm test
 ```

-**Note** that freshly cloned copies of the compiler will use ts-node to run [the sources](./src) directly, which is useful in development.
-Once built, `asc` will use the distribution files instead.
-This can also be checked by running `asc -v` (it is running the sources if it states `-dev`).
+**Note** that freshly cloned copies of the compiler will use the distribution files, but it can also run [the sources](./src) directly through ts-node after an `npm run clean`, which is useful in development.
+This condition can also be checked by running `asc -v` (it is running the sources if it states `-dev`).